Theory

 Locate the power switch on the right lower side in the front of the instrument.
 Turn the dial to nD (middle).
 Place the lamp in the back on top of the prism.
 Now locate the eyepiece at the top of the instrument.
 You should see crosshairs with a shadow covering the lower part of the viewing range.

 Using the adjustment knob (wheel) located on the right side of the refractometer, move the shadow until it intersects the crosshairs as shown above.
-Push the "READ" button and record the refractive index with four decimal places e.g. 1.3945.
+Push the "READ" button and record the refractive index with four decimal places i.e. 1.3945.
 Then push the "TEMPERATURE" button to get the temperature reading (on the built-in thermometer).
 Adjust the refractive index to the standard 20 oC using the formula given above.

 nD20 = nDobserved + (T-20)*0.00045